MorphoSeg: An Uncertainty-Aware Deep Learning Method for Biomedical Segmentation of Complex Cellular Morphologies: Methodology

-where $v_k \sim \mathcal{N}(\widehat{\mu}_k, \widehat{\Sigma}_k)$ represents the sampled virtual outliers for class $k$.
-These samples are chosen from a sublevel set defined by a small $\epsilon$, ensuring that the outliers are near the decision boundary of the class.
 We hypothesize that most of the cell pixels are near the boundary of existing cells as shown in Figure~\ref{fig:vos_vis}.
 Compared to the ground truth masks shown in the second subfigure in Figure~\ref{fig:vos_vis}, the synthesized outliers contain more information about the cells, which are difficult for humans to annotate due to their small size.
 This strategy aims to enhance the model's sensitivity to subtle yet critical variations in cell morphology that might indicate different developmental stages or pathological conditions.